-Many authors have made the imprecise statement "all light is made of photons".
-An improvement to this would be to say that "all light is emitted and absorbed as photons".
-However this still isn't precise, because not all light is created by this type of quantized emission!
+Many authors have made the imprecise statement "all light is made of photons."
+An improvement to this would be to say that "all light is emitted and absorbed as photons."
+However this still isn't precise, because not all light is created by this type of quantized emission.
 An instructive example is to consider the emission of light by alternating current in a radio station antenna emitting radio waves.
 Where is the photon here?
 We could assign the "broadcasting day" as the photon, an event beginning as the station powers up and begins to emit light, and ending as the station powers down and stops.
 This agrees with our definition to some degree as it is an emission event, however it is not quantized in the same way that the emissions of an electron moving from one energy level to another in an atom is quantized, nor in the same way that the pressure radiation from a harpsichord string plucked by a mechanism is quantized.
 The acceleration of valence electrons in a conductor is not quantized like the energy levels of bound electrons.
-There are many emission mechanisms for light (which is always and only that which occurs when a charge is accelerated) from bremsstrahlung to synchrotron which are not quantized in the way typically meant when we say the word photon.
-Their emission mechanisms do not include Plank's constant in the formulas.
+There are many emission mechanisms for light (which is always and only that which occurs when a charge is accelerated), from bremsstrahlung to synchrotron, which are not quantized in the way typically meant when we say the word photon.
+Their emission mechanisms do not depend on Plank's constant in the formulas.

 Sadly, the imprecise nature of describing a photon as a corpuscle rather than an emission or absorption phenomenon has penetrated many areas of physics education.
-The analogy with sound is useful here, as we could make a similar statement: "All sound is notes".
+The analogy with sound is useful here, as we could make a similar statement: "All sound is notes."
 In the right context this becomes true, but alone it is imprecise.
 It is true that Hilbert space, or the mathematical space of all functions, can be described as quantized in terms of coefficients of orthogonal polynomials.
 In the case of sound, this means that we can decompose a sonic signal (a propagating variation of pressure) into a set of amplitudes of discrete frequencies of sines and cosines.
 In doing so we have "discretized" a signal.
+This is what analog to digital converters do, and effectively they make a quantized (or discretized)

-This is what analog to digital converters do, and effectively they make a quantized (or discretized) approximation to a continuous signal.
+approximation to a continuous signal.
 In that sense, we could also say that all electromagnetic fields are photons, as we can indeed take an arbitrary and time-varying field configuration and express it in sines and cosines of specific frequencies.
-In this sense, all electromagnetic fields mathematically "are photons", as they are treated in quantum electrodynamics (QED).
+In this sense, all electromagnetic fields mathematically "are photons," as they are treated in quantum electrodynamics (QED).
 However this does not fit our precise definition.
 To avoid ambiguity the mathematical decomposition of fields as functions into orthogonal polynomials such as sines and cosines of different frequencies should be described as such, rather than with the confusing shorthand often given when describing QED to the layman.
 While Feynman diagrams describing electromagnetic field forces as exchanges of "photons" have mathematical utility, they are not a physical model.
-This becomes clear when one tries to explain an attractive force between two bodies via a "virtual particle" exchange.
-The exchange particle must then have a momentum opposite to its direction of motion.
+This becomes clear when one tries to explain an attractive force between two bodies via a virtual particle exchange.
+The virtual exchange particle must then have a momentum opposite to its direction of motion.
+Such an entity, used to describe a component of a mathematical model, should be made distinct from the physical quantized emission or absorption event which we call a photon.